urllib3/urllib3/docs/index.rst

 risk as the outcome is completely dependent on the behaviour of the host server.

-If you need to access multiple hosts and don't want to manage your own collection of :class:`ConnectionPool` objects, then you should use a :class:`PoolManager`.
+If you need to access multiple hosts and don't want to manage your own collection of :class:`~urllib3.connectionpool.ConnectionPool` objects, then you should use a :class:`~urllib3.poolmanager.PoolManager`.

-A :class:`ConnectionPool` is composed of a collection of :class:`httplib.HTTPConnection` objects.
+A :class:`~urllib3.connectionpool.ConnectionPool` is composed of a collection of :class:`httplib.HTTPConnection` objects.

 Foundation
 ----------